Digital Marketing Tips & Advice For 2021

 Jane is the chief marketing officer at Chanty, a collaboration tool that helps teams communicate quickly and effectively.
 With her digital marketing career spanning over 10 years, Jane has plenty of hands-on experience helping in-house teams and brands grow.

-My best digital analytics tip is to always dig one step further.
-We rely heavily on SEO for customer acquisition and we have been hit with a Google update a few times before and we always looked at our analytics, wondering what possibly could have caused these major drops.
+One of my favorite digital marketing tips is to always dig one step further.
+We rely heavily on SEO for customer acquisition and we have been hit with a Google update a few times before and we always looked at our data, wondering what possibly could have caused these major drops.

 And a lot of times, it wasn’t the update itself, but some other underlying cause.
 In the most recent case, when an algorithm update hit us earlier this year, it was just a case of poor loading speed.